commschamp/comms_champion/README.md

 developers is on supporting as many target programming languages as possible, rather than allowing multiple configuration variants of a single specific language.
-Currently there is no universal "fit all needs" code generation solution.
-As the result many developers still have to manually implement communication protocols.
+Currently there is no universal "fit all needs" code generation solution that can handle all the existing and being used binary communication protocols.
+As the result many embedded C++ developers still have to manually implement them rather than relying on the existing tools for code generation.

 This project comes to help in developing binary communication protocols, but focusing on **embedded systems** with limited resources (including bare-metal ones) and choosing **C++(11)** programming language to do so.
 It keeps the idea of having "single source of truth" (i.e. single implementation) for all the applications, but approaches the problem from a different angle.
-Instead, of having separate message definition file(s) with a custom grammar, the messages are defined using **C++** programming language, which is widely used in embedded systems development.
+Instead, of having separate message definition file(s) with a custom grammar, the message contents are already defined using **C++** programming language, which is widely used in embedded systems development.

 The main idea is to have a library (see [COMMS Library](#comms-library) below), that